 Things to Do in Longview

 With all the fun things to do, you won't have any trouble filling your days when you visit Longview.
 If you love high-flying action, take a hot air balloon ride over the pine forests of East Texas or soar through the woodland canopy on a zip lining tour.
 Are you more comfortable with your feet on the ground?
-Head to Longview's parks and golf courses, where you can savor fresh air and great views.
+Head to Longview Arboretum & Nature Center for fresh air and great views.
 For something even more relaxing, visit the city's elegant museums and remarkable theaters.
 These are, of course, just a few of the things to do in Longview that make this East Texas city a must-visit destination.

 Go Hot Air Ballooning